drdaemos/xc5-docs/en/design_changes/creating_popup_widget.md

 # Some necessary preparations

 First of all, you should have your custom module.
-We are {% link "creating a new module" ref_TZnqVJsw %} with developer ID **Tony** and module ID **PopupDemo**.
+We are {% link "creating a new module" ref_G2mlgckf %} with developer ID **Tony** and module ID **PopupDemo**.
-Secondly, we'll create a {% link "custom page" ref_OkHzgi1f %} to have our popup button.
+Secondly, we'll create a {% link "custom page" ref_0VgqyxB8 %} to have our popup button.
 This page will be available at `cart.php?target=tony_custom` address.

 # Implementation